AnirudhKandoti/defect-visualizer/README.md

 **Defect Pattern Analysis & Visualization Tool** is a data-driven Quality Assurance (QA) prototype that enables **risk-based testing** through **defect clustering and visualization**.
 It analyzes historical defect logs, detects recurring error patterns, and calculates module-level risk scores — helping QA teams prioritize testing on high-risk components.

-This project was built as part of the scope of a Master’s thesis proposal:
-> *“Risk-based testing through data analysis in Quality Assurance.”*

 ---

 ### 🧩 Features